NRI Income Tax & Compliance

 S1503 Remittance by residents for overseas bidding

-This was all about where you need to fill out Form 15CA and 15CB, and where it is not required.
-Moving further, let's know about the different parts of the Form 15CA.
+This was all about where you need to fill out Forms 15CA and 15CB, and where they are not required.
+Moving on, let's look at the different parts of Form 15CA.

 What Are the Components of Form 15CA?

 Form 15CA is divided into four different sections.
-Based on the remittance structure, each part of Form 15CA needs to be filled out and properly submitted.
+Based on the remittance structure, each section of Form 15CA must be completed and submitted properly.
 Furthermore, the four parts of this form are as follows:

 • Part A: If the remittance amount is taxable and its total does not exceed INR 5,00,000, then you need to fill out Part A of Form 15CA.
-This part of the form needs to be filled out, whether the remittance is taxable or not in India.
+This part of the form must be completed, regardless of whether the remittance is taxable in India.

 • Part C: If the remittance amount is more than INR 5,00,000 and the remittance is taxable under the IT Act.
 In addition, the CA provided Form 15CB.